 Just imagine this situation.
 You are at home and someone knocks at your door.
 When you open there is somebody (your “buyer persona”) that swears to have the ultimate advice for your business.
-That ONE advice that will have the most significant impact on your brand, optimise your budget, and be the most appreciated by your consumers.
+That ONE piece of advice that will have the most significant impact on your brand, optimise your budget, and be the most appreciated by your consumers.

 Sounds way too good to be true, right?